What's All The Buzz About Reaction Time?

 3. Response: Motor skill and agility is necessary in order to be able to act and have a good response time.
 When the runners detect and correctly process the signal, they start moving their arms and legs (respond to the stimulus).

-Why is Reaction Time Important?
+Why Is Reaction Time Important?

 Reaction time is important whether you're an athlete or not.
 A good reaction time allows us to be agile and efficient when it comes to responding to stimuli in situations like driving, playing sports, or even having a conversation.
 A good response time benefits us in a variety of ways, but it's important that we properly process the information that we receive.
 If someone asks you a question in an interview, they will be expecting you to answer quickly and correctly.
 The same is true for other examples like if your car tire blows out while driving, or if you have to act on your toes, you will have to respond not only very fast but accurately as well.